 The application process is easy and painless.
 The application of a sealant is quick and comfortable.
-The tooth is first cleaned and then conditioned and dried.
+First, the tooth is cleaned and then conditioned and dried.
 We simply “paint” the sealants on a clean, dry tooth surface.
-The sealant material is then flowed into the pits and grooves of the tooth and hardened by a special light.
+The sealant material flows into the pits and grooves of the tooth and is hardened with a special light.
 We can do this in one office visit during a routine cleaning.
 Your child can return to school and eat normally shortly after the sealant has dried and hardened.

 Your pediatric dentist will check the sealants during routine dental visits and recommend re-application or repair when necessary.

-Yes, most insurance companies cover dental sealants under preventative care, but coverage may vary.
-Some companies put an age restriction on the coverage for sealants or only cover sealants on specific teeth and have age limitations.
-Talk to your pediatric dentist and your insurance company about the exact cost of sealants and coverage.
+Yes, most insurance companies do cover dental sealants under preventative care!
+Depending on your insurance company, coverage may vary.
+Some companies put an age restriction on the coverage for sealants or only cover sealants on specific teeth.
+Talk to your pediatric dentist and your insurance company about the costs of sealants and coverage.

 Most sealants should provide protection for 5-10 years.
-Sometimes sealants will need to be reapplied, but your pediatric dentist will check sealants at your child’s regular visits and let you know if a sealant needs to be reapplied or repaired.
+Sometimes sealants will need to be reapplied, but your pediatric dentist will check your child’s sealants at their regular visits and will evaluate if a sealant needs to be reapplied or repaired.
 We guarantee our sealants for three years and will replace at no charge within the three years if reapplication is needed.

 Yes!
 Your child should continue to brush and floss as they did before sealants.
 Dental Sealants only provide one layer of protection.
-The best way to protect your child’s teeth is to practice good dental hygiene at home.
+The most effective way to protect your child’s teeth is to practice good oral hygiene at home.
 Make sure your child is brushing, flossing and rinsing with a fluoride mouthwash.
-Schedule dental cleanings every 6 months and offer your child healthy snacks and a balanced, nutritious diet.
+Continue to schedule dental cleanings every six months and offer your child healthy snacks and a balanced, nutritious diet.